-Usually when journalists refer to Surrey they sloppily use the outdated cliche "Surrey's stockbroker belt" which refers back to the early part of the last century when affluent City professionals commuted by train from large mock
+Usually when journalists refer to Surrey they sloppily still use the outdated cliche "Surrey's stockbroker belt" which refers back to the early part of the last century when affluent City professionals commuted by train from large mock

 Tudor houses in Surrey and enjoyed a privileged lifestyle - playing

 golf, (the wife played tennis) superintending the gardener

 and driving the Jaguar or Bentley to the local pub for